 Plants usually reseed on their own if well maintained and reappear annually.

-What Are Forget Me Nots?
+What Are Forget Me Not Plants?

 Forget-me-nots are a group of about 50 species in the genus Myosotis (Mye-oh-soh-tiss) which is part of the Boraginacae family. [source]

-The biennial variety, Myosotis sylvatica (sil-vat-ik-uh) stop flowering and set seed with the arrival of summer heat.
+The biennial variety, Myosotis sylvatica (sil-vat-ik-uh) stop flowering and set seed pods with the arrival of summer heat.
 Small Myosotis sylvatica seedlings appear unobtrusively in fall and bloom profusely on the following spring.

 The biennial variety Myosotis scorpioides (skorp-ee-oyd-eez) thrives very well in boggy locations.

 Myosotidium hortensia, is native to the Chatham Islands, New Zealand where it displays inflorescence with flowers of blue in late spring.

 The perennial varieties these flowering plants do not put on as impressive flower show as their biennial cousins.
 However, they tend to flower for a longer season, usually starting from spring through summer.

 Myosotis alpestris is the most popular and considered by many preferable to the perennial.
 This annual is dwarf, growing to 9″ inches, with pink, blue or white flowers.

 The blooms of perennial Myosotis palustris are blue with yellow, pink or white centers.
 This type has narrow leaves and grows somewhat taller.